dolthub/gsheets-to-csv/README.md

 # Gsheets to CSV

-This is a GitHub Action plugin that reads google sheets into CSV files.
+This is a GitHub Action plugin that reads Google sheets into CSV files.

-In the example below we first read Google Sheets given specific ids and tab names into CSV's, and then count the number of lines in each file.
+## Example Usage

+### Bash Array Result

 ```yml
 name: GSheets Test